Masani barrage: Golden Triangle ecotourism

-Since Masani falls on the Golden Triangle tourist circuit, a large number of international and domestic tourist pass through via the national highway connecting Delhi-Agra to Jaipur & Bikaner-Jaisalmer, this is continuously being improved as a major tourist stop.
+Since Masani falls on the Golden Triangle tourist circuit, a large number of international and domestic tourist pass through via the national highway connecting Delhi-Agra to Jaipur and Bikaner-Jaisalmer, this is continuously being improved as a major tourist stop.
 Lakes here have boating, nature's trail, herbal and eco park, resthouse and lodging, food court and restroom facilities.
 A zoo is also under development in 2018–19.

 The tourism potential can be enhanced if the boating and food court are opened.

 Masani barrage wetland

-The "Golden Jubli lakes and nature park" is located immediately upstream of the barrage.
+The "Golden Jubilee lakes and nature park" is located immediately upstream of the barrage.
 Two lakes, at Masani barrage flood gates and next to Nikhri village, within immediate upstream catchment of the barrage were dugout, rejuvenated and made perennial using the water from the Lal Bahadur Shastri channel of Jawahar Lal Nehru Canal from Western Yamuna Canal.
 Boating facilities have been made available at these lakes.
 Of the planned 18 km nature's trail along its bank under development, 6 km have been readied already by August 2018.
 The lakes are an important feeding and breeding ground for large number of migratory birds who arrive here every year.